Case in point for five exponential technologies changing our world, highlighted during the Singularity Global Summit 2016

-The first ever Singularity University Global Summit took place a week ago — quite appropriately — in the world’s tech capitol San Francisco.
-For three entire days it was all about exponential technologies and how they will make all of our lives inevitably better — 10x ideally.
-While I undeniably needed a few hours to immerse myself in the utopian views of the community, there are two things that in my view really set the Summit apart from other tech conferences: it’s emphasis on great ideas substantiated by actual content and hard evidence, as well as its balanced tale of both promise and peril of exponential technologies changing our world.
+The first-ever Singularity University Global Summit took place a week ago — quite appropriately — in the world’s tech capital San Francisco.
+For three entire days, it was all about exponential technologies and how they will make all of our lives inevitably better — 10x ideally.
+While I undeniably needed a few hours to immerse myself in the utopian views of the community, there are two things that in my view really set the Summit apart from other tech conferences: it’s an emphasis on great ideas substantiated by actual content and hard evidence, as well as its balanced tale of both promise and peril of exponential technologies changing our world.

 There are many exciting technologies and areas affected.
 Here are five of them with some hot of the press insights and sometimes surprising and counterintuitive data.

 Intentionally not called IoT to stay away from the marketing claim, Brad Templeton instead emphasized the three down to earth components of the Internet of Things: computers, sensors, and networks.
 Especially the diversity of standards and communication protocols is limiting the networking part, while a larger missing context prevents communication and interaction with and between devices to be frictionless.

 Brad Templeton speaking about Networking and Computing at the Singularity Global Summit 2016

 A key driver to improve upon these will be the realization of companies that their own hardware and infrastructure are a good basis to start and participate with in an (ideally open) ecosystem, but that it is not the key and that instead, the value of your company lies in software.

 A good example of this is GE, having in part already successfully managed a shift from hardware-focused giant to industrial software and networking powerhouse.
 Interesting side note on cloud services and infrastructure: wait for the large telco companies to put server farms into their cell towers to provide faster cloud services at lower latency, around half a millisecond away from the customer.